Voice Messages

 π€ [Attached voice message]. - The normalized text plus attachment metadata is dispatched using the normal routing and thread logic.

-- If routing is ambiguous in a multi-agent room, the router posts a visible handoff message.
+- If routing is ambiguous in a multi-responder room, the router posts a visible handoff message.

 - If

-- The responding agent receives the original audio attachment alongside the normalized prompt.
+- The responding entity receives the original audio attachment alongside the normalized prompt.

 Configuration